aastha157/resume_making/README.md

 # resume_making
-This is just a trial for creating HTML and CSS.
+This is just a trial for designing a resume with the use of HTML and CSS.